danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 ## Final Thoughts

-The Rails Audit skill is worth running even if you know Rails well.
+The Rails Audit skill is worth running on any project that's been around awhile.
 Think of it as a brief consulting engagement: fresh eyes on code you've gotten too used to.
 The findings still need judgment: some land immediately, others won't fit your conventions, but it's a great starting point for improvements.
 The trigram index was the most satisfying find, a real performance issue I'd been noticing for years.

 If you want to try the post-audit workflow on your own project (splitting the report into individual issue files, defining and applying labels, creating labelled issues), I bundled those steps into a [companion gist](https://gist.github.com/danielabar/87730357992409e51384cc41bdc0e07a).
 Install the Thoughtbot skill and run the audit first, then drop the playbook into `scratch/rails-audit/AGENT_PLAYBOOK.md` and point Claude at it with *"read scratch/rails-audit/AGENT_PLAYBOOK.md and execute it"*.